 The Yellowhammer is a sparrow-sized bunting.

 The male is mostly yellow with brown upperparts that have darker streaking.
 The rump is chestnut brown.
 The cleft tail has white towards the tips of the outer tail feathers.
-The bill is grey and the legs flesh-brown.
+The bill is grey and the legs pale brown.

 The female is duller and can be rather brown looking.